 Immigration advising is conducted solely through the International Office.
-According to the Immigration and Refugee Protection Act (IRPA), the International Office currently has a RISIA designated personnel on staff.
+According to the Immigration and Refugee Protection Act (IRPA), the International Office currently has a Regulated International Student Immigration Advisor (RISIA) designated personnel on staff.

-The International Office website contains a wealth of information for international students to help them with the various academic and non- academic aspects of studying at CUE.
+The International Office website contains a wealth of information for international students to help them with the various academic and non-academic aspects of studying at CUE.
 Check out the website to find information regarding:

-International Student Events/Activities
+- International Student Events/Activities

-- CELPIP - Centre for Chinese Studies

-- Immigration Information - International Student Services and Support
+- Immigration Information

+- International Student Services and Support

+- Canadian English

+Language Proficiency

+Index Program (CELPIP)

+- Centre for Chinese Studies